kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 95% of our data is within the acceptable range, so we can treat the data as normal. :relieved:

 Since our sample size is larger than 80, a case is an outlier if it’s standard score is +/- 3.29.
 So we have no outliers.
-HOwever at the moment we are ignoring missing data, that’s eh values we made NA earlier.
+HOwever at the moment we are ignoring missing data, that’s thr values we made NA earlier.

 ### G3 Grades Summary